 In 1987, the Geneva civil protection authority signed a collaboration agreement with Rega and Geneva University Hospitals (HUG).
 Within the framework of this cooperation, HUG supplied Rega with anaesthetists, thus providing the team with specialist medical expertise.
 This meant that the Geneva helicopter crew could now be deployed for rescue missions and patient transports using the radio call sign, “Rega 15”.
 All missions performed by “Rega 15” are coordinated by Rega’s Operations Center and the Geneva 144 emergency call center (CASU).
 In 2001, the helicopter base celebrated its 30th anniversary.
 At the same time, a cantonal vote on legislation relating to the quality, speed and efficiency of urgent medical transports led to the Geneva base becoming affiliated to Geneva University Hospitals.
-In 2003, the Ecureuil rescue helicopter was replaced by a new twin-engine EC135 helicopter, which is still in operation today.
+In 2003, the Ecureuil rescue helicopter was replaced by a new twin-engine EC135 helicopter.

 Investing in the future